Home > Health Library > Sputum Culture

 takes 1 to 2 more days.

-If you have discomfort when taking a deep
+If you have some pain when you take a deep

-breath or when coughing, obtaining a sputum sample may be uncomfortable.
+breath or when you cough, giving a sputum sample may be uncomfortable.
 If you

-need to inhale the aerosol mist to produce a sputum sample, you will often feel
+need to inhale the aerosol mist to produce a sample, you will likely feel